siimsoni/aoc2021/d15/README.md

 (One idea to try would be to do the first approximation step recursively for each changed value, although that would have pretty bad worst case scenarios.
-Or some kind of approach solving shortest paths first, since values can only get lower, maybe w/ affinity to reaching the goal).
+Or some kind of approach solving lowest total weights first, since values can only get lower, maybe w/ affinity to reaching the goal).

 I thought perhaps this would not solve the issue, but when I started outputting the number of changes, I noticed it was getting lower, and after a few minutes